-National Oilwell Varco, often referred to as NOV, is an American company based in Houston, Texas, which operates internationally.
+National Oilwell Varco, often called NOV, is an American company based in Houston, Texas, which operates internationally.
 It is one of the biggest providers of equipment and parts to the oil and gas industry.
-The company’s equipment is used in many of the oil rigs, drilling equipment, and offshore platforms used in the Gulf of Mexico and around the world.

 Get Matched with a Leading Maritime Attorney in Your Area